 If the file does not exist the system runs all external programs.
 In case, this file is empty or has no valid lines, no external service may be started.

 Upon the start of an external service, the system scans the file, searching for a valid record.
-If it was not found, the system shows error message, and cancels the service start.
+If it was not found, the system shows an error message, and cancels the service start.

 In case secinfo.dat file is absent or misconfigured (e.g., it has “*” wildcard in host, program of subnets definitions), an adversary may run a service registered in the SAP Gateway, and get an unauthorized access to its functionality.
 In some cases, if the program can execute OS commands, one may access the SAP server.

 You should create a secinfo.dat file in the SAP Gateway data directory.
 This way it would be possible to prevent the unauthorized program launching.
 If the file exists, the system checks the availability of rights to call remote RFC functions from this file.
 This way, it prevents an unauthorized access.

 File records should have the following syntax ( USER, HOST and TP lines are obligatory, and other parameters in each line are optional):

 TP=<program name> is the name of a program, you would like to run (in addition, you can specify a wildcard for program ID, e.g., TP=XYZ*)